Message From the Chair

-Welcome to the Columbia University Medical Center Department of Pathology and Cell Biology website.
+Welcome to the Columbia University Department of Pathology and Cell Biology website.
 There is much to learn in these pages about the department and our deep commitment to scientific, clinical, and educational excellence.
 The department has a rich history dating back to 1767 and the appointment of faculty in both the Department of Anatomy and Department of Physiology and Pathology at King’s College, the pre-American Revolutionary War forerunner of Columbia University.
 The current Department of Pathology and Cell Biology arose from the 2005 merger of the Department of Anatomy and Cell Biology with the Department of Pathology and reflects the close link between the study of cell biological processes and the understanding of disease pathogenesis.
 The foundations for the department were laid by many remarkably talented and diverse individuals including such luminaries as Drs.
-Delafield, Prudden, Stout, Frantz, King, Axel and Shelanski.
-This tradition of achievement carries on today and the department ranks first nationally in the discipline of pathology for the number of NIH grant awards and consistently in the top five departments of pathology for total NIH funding.
+Delafield, Prudden, Stout, Frantz, Axel, Mason, D’Agati and Shelanski.
+This tradition of achievement carries on today and the department ranks first nationally in the discipline of pathology for the number of NIH grant awards and consistently in the top three for total NIH funding.

 A brief overview of the department “by the numbers” will provide you a sense of the size and scope of our clinical and academic enterprise.
-The department has approximately 600 employees, 140 full-time faculty, 100 associate and post-doctoral research scientists, 40 clinical residents and fellows, and 30 graduate students.
-Our faculty hold over 80 NIH grants and receive approximately $25 million in annual NIH grant support.
-In partnership with NewYork-Presbyterian Hospital, which is consistently ranked in the top ten Best Hospitals nationally, we annually perform approximately 20 million clinical laboratory tests, 70 thousand surgical pathology examinations, over 60 thousand cytology evaluations, and 300 autopsies.
+The department has approximately 600 employees, 160 full-time faculty, 100 post-doctoral and associate research scientists, 40 clinical residents and fellows, and 30 graduate students.
+Our faculty members hold over 85 NIH grants and receive over $35 million in annual NIH grant support.
+In partnership with NewYork-Presbyterian Hospital, which is ranked in the top five Best Hospitals nationally, we annually perform approximately 20 million clinical laboratory tests, 70 thousand surgical pathology examinations, 60 thousand cytology evaluations, and 300 autopsies.
 However, sheer size does not define departmental excellence.
 Our faculty, students, and staff are deeply devoted to patient care, education, and scholarship in a departmental culture of professionalism and diversity.